-Aurora James' 2019 Met Gala Look Took 5 Months To Make, And Was Inspired By Her Time In Africa
+Why Designer Aurora James' Met Gala Look Took 5 Months To Make

 This year's Met Gala carpet was one bursting with eye-catching, over-the-top looks.
 Katy Perry arrived as a Chandelier and Lady Gaga transformed her look into four separate outfits.
 But, Aurora James, the designer behind Brother Vellies had a different interpretation of the nights theme, Camp: Notes On Fashion, in mind.
 The winner of the 2015 CFDA/Vogue fashion fund has established herself among the industry as a creative that not only prioritizes forward-thinking (and fun to wear) designs, but also her impact on the industry.
 So, it should come as no surprise that Aurora James' 2019 Met Gala look puts a fresh perspective on the night's Camp theme.
 Below, James gave TZR an intimate behind-the-scenes look at her night-of, all while explaining the back story of her self-designed ensemble.